CrystalView Microscope

 Simplify Sample Preparation

-CrystalView is more tolerant of surface imperfections and suffers fewer non-indexed pixels than EBSD
+CrystalView works for rotary polished samples and suffers fewer non-indexed pixels than EBSD

 Reduce Cost